-Section 79 - Article 8 - Administrative Mechanisms - Section 8.2.4. (m) Powers of the commission is herby amended to read as follows:
+Section 112 - Article 8 - Administrative Mechanisms.
+Section 8.2.4. (m) is hereby amended to read as follows:

 "To review and make recommendations to the council on proposed plats of land subdivision, applications for special use permits-conditional zoning districts, and proposed amendments to Land Use Management Ordinances;"